traindown/traindown/README.md

 Squat: 500
 ```
 All the metadata we just added to the top of the file is called **session metadata**.
-This information applies to the entire session. **Traindown** also supports the concept of **performance metadata**.
+This information applies to the entire session. **Traindown** also supports the concepts of **performance metadata** and **movement metadata**.

-Each combination of a load for sets and reps is considered a **performance** of a given movement.
+Like we learned in the beginning of this guide, each combination of a load for sets and reps is considered a **performance** of a given movement.
 So in our example, lets assume this trainee likes to capture their "reps in reserve" for their top sets.
 ```
 # Week: 2
 # Day: 4